MIT LIFT Lab

 The MIT LIFT Lab grew out of the MIT GeneSys project, which began in 2016 with the aim of contributing to small business growth specifically in developing countries.

 “Micro-firms often get the worst purchasing deals.
-Owners without credit cards and with limited cash often buy in smaller amounts at much higher prices… The big suppliers are squeezing them.”
+Owners without credit cards and with limited cash often buy in smaller amounts at much higher prices.”

 %